sassoftware/vscode-sas-extension/README.md

 ### Configuring the SAS Extension

-Before running SAS code, you must configure the SAS extension to access a SAS 9.4 or Viya server.
+Before running SAS code, you must configure the SAS extension to access a SAS 9.4 (remote or local) or Viya server.
 You must license SAS 9.4 or Viya to run SAS code.

 1. When first configuring, open up a file with the SAS language.
 "No Profile" can be located on the Status Bar located at the bottom left of your VSCode window